xsf/xmpp.org/content/pages/uses/internet-of-things.md

 	Another important aspect of the **Internet** is [interoperability](/uses/iot/interoperability).
 This includes topics such as [loosely coupled architectures](/uses/iot/interoperability#loosely-coupled-architectures) and [standardized interfaces](/uses/iot/interoperability#standard-interfaces).

-As you will see, **XMPP** provides a lot of support into all these areas, making it well suited for use withing the area of *Internet of Things*.
-To check current developments withing XMPP and IoT, check the [Work in progress](/uses/iot/work-in-progress) page.
+As you will see, **XMPP** provides a lot of support into all these areas, making it well suited for use within the area of *Internet of Things*.
+To check current developments within XMPP and IoT, check the [Work in progress](/uses/iot/work-in-progress) page.
 There is also a page containing [testimonials](/uses/iot/testimonials).

 ## For more information